 Past Collaborations & Commissions

-Mixed materials artist Blake McFarland primarily uses unique recycled materials to create amazing pieces of art.
+I primarily use unique recycled materials to create amazing pieces of art.
 Each Sculpture uses strategically placed materials which are woven, fastened and secured, creating amazing muscle-like definition or fur of the subject.
 Each sculpture can take up to three months to complete and has amazingly detailed features.
-Blake Loves to be Eco-friendly by using sustainable materials and taking trash off the streets and out of landfills.
+I Love to be Eco-friendly by using sustainable materials and taking trash off the streets and out of landfills.
+I also do full metal fabrication, welding, and fine woodworking.

-Blake was born and raised in San Jose, CA and is proud to have his art showcased in local and national settings.
-Sculptures are currently showcased at prestigious locations like the Fiserv Forum arena for the Milwaukee Bucks, Quicken Loans Arena for the Cleveland Cavaliers, Notre Dame University, University of Southern California, Ohio State University, Clemson University, University of Wisconsin-Madison, The University of Alabama, Santa Clara University, Loyola Marymount University, Pepperdine University, Penn State University, The University of Memphis and Western Michigan University.
-Blake has also done commissioned work for companies like Goodyear Tires, Lululemon, Hyundai, Nothing But Tires and The Sports and the Arts.
+I was born and raised in San Jose, CA and I am proud to have my art showcased in local and national settings.
+Sculptures are currently showcased at prestigious locations like the Fiserv Forum arena for the Milwaukee Bucks, Quicken Loans Arena for the Cleveland Cavaliers, Chase Center of the Golden State Warriors, and over 8 major NCAA colleges.
+I have also done commissioned work for companies like Goodyear Tires, Lululemon, Hyundai, Nothing But Tires and The Sports and the Arts.